 Climate Active encourages you, regardless of whether you are purchasing offsets directly or through a broker, to undertake your own due diligence assessment of the individual projects, including the carbon abatement method used and other social, cultural and economic information about the project.
-These assessments will help ensure you are choosing projects that have the integrity of a carbon neutral claim, and that the other impacts and benefits of those projects align with your organisation's values and expectations.
+These assessments will help ensure you are choosing projects that have the integrity for a carbon neutral claim, and that the other impacts and benefits of those projects align with your organisation's values and expectations.
+Climate Active also encourages you to monitor the projects that have generated your carbon offsets to regularly self-assess their ongoing integrity.